ishimto/maven-hello-world/README.md

 ```

+## Project Requirements

+### Cloud
+in order to use this project, you'll need to create EC2's in AWS and config it with:
+1. docker
+2. docker compose

+create user with permissions to docker and docker compose, and save his credentials for later, secrets.

+### Github Repository
+in order to use this project you'll need to create repo and fork this proejct, with 3 branches.
+1. master - protected branch.
+2. stage
+3. test

+using the branching strategy i will mention below.

+### Docker Repository
+create repository in your docker registry, and make it private.

+### Github Repository Secrets
+in order to use this project, you'll need to define the following variables in secrets of github actions with the mentioned name (or edit the workflow):
+* DOCKER_REPO - your docker repository name for tagging when you push.
+* DOCKER_USERNAME - your docker username.
+* DOCKER_TOKEN - create docker token for your account for securely connect, dont use your password, although github saved it securely.
+* EC2_PROD_HOST - production ip to let docker context deploy the container.
+* EC2_PROD_KEY - production ssh key, for docker context.
+* EC2_STAGE_HOST - stage ip for docker context.
+* EC2_STAGE_KEY - stage ssh key, for docker context.
+* EC2_USER - define with ec2-user, it's the default. if not then create secret for stage and prod, and change it in CI/CD where the HOST is for stage.

+### HELM Project
+Will be explained at the end of the readme.

 ## Git Branching Strategy
 The common git branching strategies are Git Flow, Github Flow, Trunk, Gitlab Flow, each one has his own pros and cons.
 Github Flow and Trunk used for small-med teams, using 2 branches in the formal version, these methods used for fast development out of main branch and merge/commit directly.